-ASSOCIATE IN SCIENCE IN EARLY CHILDHOOD EDUCATION FOR TRANSFER DEGREE
+ASSOCIATE IN SCIENCE IN EARLY CHILDHOOD EDUCATION FOR TRANSFER DEGREE and learning outcomes for all young children.

 Majoring in Child Development prepares students for jobs in a variety of early care and education settings as well as in related fields working with children and families.
 The Associate in Science in Early Childhood Education for Transfer Degree is designed for students who plan to complete a bachelor's degree in a similar major at the CSU campus.